grapenut/websockclient/README.md

 #### User Input Functions

-`input.pushCommand()` pushes the current value of the input box onto the command history stack and clears the input box.
+`input.saveCommand()` pushes the current value of the input box onto the command history stack and clears the input box.

 `input.cycleBackward()` replaces the current value of the input box with the previous command from history.